-Before Reading Make Connections Ask: Which toys (or other products) are popular with your friends?
-Why are they so popular?
+Before Reading Make Connections Ask: Which products are popular with your friends?
+Why are these products so popular?
 How did you hear about them?
-Make Predictions Hand out toy-store flyers.
-Have students pair up to discuss which toy they think could take off in popularity this holiday season.
-Tell them to give at least one reason for their prediction.
+Make Predictions Provide students with toystore flyers.
+Ask pairs of them to share which toy they think could take off in popularity this holiday season and to give at least one reason.
 Build Comprehension Draw Conclusions Have the student pairs read the story and discuss whether or not they agree with the toy experts' predictions.
 Were the students' pre-reading predictions consistent with the experts' predictions?
-Critical Thinking Ask: Why do parents like science and tech toys, TEACHING TIPS Use these tips to support close reading of the story "Fad of the Future?" on page 4. according to the article?
+Critical Thinking • Ask: Why do parents like science and tech toys, according to the article?
+TEACHING TIPS Use these tips to support close reading of the story "Fad of the Future?" on page 4.
 Do you think Rainbow Loom (from the cover story on pages 2 and 3) is a toy that parents would like?
-Explain.
-Extend Learning Write a Speech Challenge students to write a one-minute speech aimed at getting kids to rethink spending money on a fad toy like the ones highlighted on page 4.
+Why or why not?
+Extend Learning Write a Speech Challenge students to write a two-minute speech aimed at getting kids to rethink spending money on a fad toy like the ones highlighted on page 4.
 Tell them to use evidence from the cover story on pages 2 and 3 to support their argument.
-Do Research Have pairs of students write about a past fad like Furbies, Rubik's Cube, Tamagotchi, or Cabbage Patch dolls.
+Do Research Have pairs of students research a past fad like Furbies, Rubik's Cube, Tamagotchi, or Cabbage Patch dolls.
 Challenge them to do research to discover what made the toy popular and why it ultimately fizzled.
 Invite them to report their findings to the class.
 FINANCIAL-LITERACY STANDARDS ADDRESSED Grades K-12 II.
-Buying Goods and Services COMMON CORE STATE STANDARDS ADDRESSED Grade 4 RI.4.7, RI.4.8, W.4.7, SL.4.1, SL.4.4
+Buying Goods and Services COMMON CORE STATE STANDARDS ADDRESSED Grade 5 RI.5.7, RI.5.8, W.5.7, SL.5.1, SL.5.4 Grade 6 RI.6.7, RI.6.8, W.6.7, SL.6.1, SL.6.4